 Traffic: Light to Moderate

-- A leisurely ride through the serene country scenery beside the Kaimai Ranges.
+- A leisurely ride through serene country landscapes beside the Kaimai Ranges

-- Indulge in the mineral spas at Te Aroha.
+- Take time to relax in the mineral spas at Te Aroha.

 Paeroa to Te Aroha